Market Design with Distributional Objectives: Introduction

-Our focus is on \emph{choice rules} that select a subset of each possible set of applications.
-We study a class of choice rules that maximize the merit of the selected group subject to attaining a diversity level.
-To do so, we start with an extreme member of this class that maximizes diversity first and then merit among the sets that maximize diversity.
-Even though this rule can be defined in very general environments, it may lack basic desirable properties, which may make its implementation infeasible in practice.
+Our focus is on \emph{choice rules} that select a subset of each possible set of applications.\footnote{Choice rules are one of the most basic primitives of economics (e.g., \cite{masco95} and \cite{kreps2023}).} We study a family of choice rules that maximize the merit of the selected group subject to attaining a level of the distributional objective.
+To do so, we start with an extreme member of this family that maximizes the distributional objective first and then merit among the groups maximizing the distributional objective.
+Even though this rule can be defined in very general environments, it may lack basic desirable properties, which may make its implementation infeasible.
 Indeed, some institutions, such as universities, get thousands of applications every year.
-For example, in fall 2020, the average number of applications for the ten colleges in the US that received the most applications was 84,865.\footnote{See \url{https://tinyurl.com/uv6h3jsh} for more statistics from the U.S. News \& World Report.} Therefore, the choice rule must be implementable in a computationally efficient way, and its outcome should not depend on the order in which applications are evaluated, which is the \emph{path-independence} property of a choice rule \citep{plott1973path}.
-To this end, we define the \emph{diversity choice rule} as follows.
-In the first step, we find distributions of applicant types that maximize the diversity index.
-In the second step, we choose applications one by one using the merit ranking as long as the set of chosen applications has a distribution smaller than an optimal distribution found in the first step.\footnote{A distribution $\xi$ is smaller than distribution $\tilde \xi$ if every coordinate of $\tilde \xi$ is greater than or equal to the same coordinate of $\xi$.} By construction, the diversity choice rule always finds a set of applications that maximizes diversity.
-However, because it is myopic in the second step, it does not necessarily maximize the merit of the chosen set among sets that maximize diversity.
-To address this problem, we consider a restriction on the diversity index under which it lexicographically maximizes diversity and merit, and is computationally fast.
+For example, in fall 2020, the average number of applications for the ten colleges in the US that received the most applications was 84,865.\footnote{See \url{https://tinyurl.com/uv6h3jsh} for statistics from the U.S. News \& World Report.} Therefore, the choice rule must be implementable in a computationally efficient way, and its outcome should not depend on the order in which applications are evaluated, which is the \emph{path-independence} property of a choice rule \citep{plott1973path}.\footnote{Path independence is equivalent to the conjunction of the \textit{substitutes condition} and a mild consistency axiom standard in matching theory.
+See the proof of Theorem \ref{thm:pi} in Appendix \ref{app:proofs}.} To this end, we define the distribution-conscious choice rule as follows.
+In the first step, we find distributions of applicant types that maximize the distributional objective.
+In the second step, we choose applications one by one using the merit ranking as long as the set of chosen applications has a distribution smaller than an optimal distribution found in the first step.\footnote{A distribution $\xi$ is smaller than distribution $\xi'$ if every coordinate of $\xi'$ is greater than or equal to the same coordinate of $\xi$.} By construction, the distribution-conscious choice rule always finds a set of applications that maximizes the distributional objective.
+However, because it is myopic in the second step, it does not necessarily maximize the merit of the chosen set among groups maximizing the distributional objectives.
+To address this problem, we consider a restriction on the distributional objective under which it lexicographically maximizes the distributional objective and merit, and is computationally fast.